The Norwood Scale: Hair Loss Stages

 Stage 6: The balding areas on the forefront and crown join together with no strip of hair connecting them.
 In this stage, a person is mostly bald, although there may be hair still on the sides of the head.

-Stage 7: Hair loss is the most severe at stage 7.
-At this stage, only a thin band of hair encircles the sides of the head.
+Stage 7: Hair loss is the most severe at stage seven.
+Only a thin band of hair encircles the sides of the head.
 Whatever hair is left may be sparse or very fine.

 Hair Loss Medications